 Forms & Customization

-Monday.com intends to capitalize on this strength with more customizable automations in 2020.
-In contrast, Airtable has some automations, but nothing close to the customizability and range offered by Monday.
+monday.com intends to capitalize on this strength with more customizable automations in 2020.
+In contrast, Airtable has some automations, but nothing close to the customizability and range offered by monday.com.

 Like Airtable, it has a map function for locations.
 It also has a powerful but easy-to-use forms function for creating tasks from client input.
 And, with automations, you can automatically send a thank-you note and redirect the customer to your website after a form is completed.
 You cannot create documents within the software, like you can with Airtable Blocks, but you can load files, pin them, and assign attachments, such as a form or instructions, to multiple tasks.